This policy is effective from May 18, 2018.

 More general information about behavioural advertising can be found at www.youronlinechoices.com.

 These gather data across the AW website through using cookies and pixel tags for the purposes of gathering research data on the traffic and users of the site.

 Cookies placed independently by third parties:

 The majority of adverts you see on the AW website will have been placed by third parties.
 These third parties may choose to generate their own cookies for the purposes of collecting anonymous information relating to the viewing of their advertising.
 The information collected cannot be used to personally identify someone.

 Controlling your personal information

-We may use your personal information to send you promotional information about AW or third parties containing information about AW or third party products and services.
-If you do not wish to receive such information please ensure that you opt-in or opt-out of receiving such information as appropriate.
+We may use your personal information to send you promotional information containing messages about AW or third party products and services.
+If you do not wish to receive such information please ensure that you opt-out of receiving such information as appropriate.

 If you have consented to receiving such material you may opt-out at a later stage from: